SmugZombie/Stooge/README.md

-  -c, --command         the command to be run on the remote host(s) -s. --sudo            if enabled, will use sudouser in place of standard -v, --verbose         enabled verbose output of commands that are run
+  -c, --command         the command to be run on the remote host(s) -s. --sudo            if enabled, will use sudouser in place of standard -v, --verbose         enabled verbose output of commands that are run --add                 adds a new host to the stooge configuration --remove              removes a selected host from the stooge configuration

 Examples:
   stooge -h server1 -c "shutdown -r now" -s